acanosa/gfm-recurring/README.md

 ## Troubleshooting

-### Error: Unable to access jarfile example
+### Error: Unable to access jarfile

-Check that the jar nameis correct or it is in the folder that you are executing the command
+Check that the jar name is correct or if it is in the folder that you are executing the command

 ### Invalid target release when building with Maven

-Make sure to be using Java 17
+Make sure to be using Java 17 on the command prompt